-The Firm is subject to a practice review at intervals not to exceed three years.
+The Firm is subject to a yearly practice review and for independence at intervals not to exceed three years.
 Compliance with independence policies at both a firm level and at a client level is reviewed.

 See further details of engagement and practice reviews in the Monitoring section below.